How It Works

 Back: Yes.
 The Insanity program is a total-body workout, so it does work the back, but it's more targeted to lower-body muscle groups.

-Flexibility: No. There isn't much stretching in these DVDs to improve flexibility.
+Flexibility: No. There isn't much stretching in this training to improve flexibility.

 Aerobic: Yes.
 Insanity is all about aerobics.
 It will help you increase your cardiovascular fitness and lose weight/body fat.